Truist Park: Leaving Turner Field

 On November 11, 2013, the Braves announced that the franchise would leave Turner Field for a new park after the 2016 season.
 Turner Field had been the home of the Braves since the 1997 season.
 It was originally built as Centennial Olympic Stadium for the 1996 Summer Olympics, but was designed from the ground up to be converted into a baseball-only stadium after the Olympics ended—even though this eliminated the possibility of its use for other events such as track and field.
 The stadium was owned by the Atlanta-Fulton County Recreation Authority (AFCRA) and leased to the Braves for twenty years.
 The Braves had full control over the ballpark's operations.
 Turner Field was a relatively new facility, younger than 13 of the other 29 major league stadiums, but there were numerous issues that led the Braves to seek a new ballpark.

 According to vice chairman John Schuerholz, Turner Field needed $350 million in renovations—$150 million for structural upkeep and $200 million to improve the fan experience.
-Braves executive vice president Mike Plant has stated that capital maintenance would be much less at the new stadium.
+Braves executive vice president Mike Plant has stated that capital maintenance would be much less at Truist Park.
 While Turner Field was designed from the ground up with the Braves in mind, Plant said that it would require higher capital maintenance costs because it was value-engineered for the 1996 Summer Olympics.
 This has led to higher capital maintenance costs in the long run.
-Plant estimates that capital maintenance costs at the new stadium will be no more than $80 million after 30 years – less than the $150 million in capital maintenance needed for Turner Field after 17 years.
+Plant estimated that capital maintenance costs at Truist Park would be significantly less expensive than the maintenance needed for Turner Field after 17 years.

 Braves executives said that fans were unwilling to come to games in Turner Field's later years due to metro Atlanta's infamous traffic congestion.
 They also claimed that parking around the stadium is inadequate; Turner Field was under-served by about 5,000 parking spaces.
 In addition, Plant has noted the downtown location "doesn't match up with where the majority of our fans come from."
 Plant said that while the Braves operated Turner Field, they had no control over the commercial development around the stadium.
 Other baseball stadiums built in recent years have been accompanied by nearby shopping and entertainment.

 According to Plant, the Braves entered talks with the recreational authority to extend the team's original lease in 2013, but those talks broke down.
-Atlanta mayor Kasim Reed said the city could not afford to support the kind of renovations the Braves desired, especially while already funding a new stadium for the National Football League's Atlanta Falcons (what became Mercedes-Benz Stadium).
+Atlanta mayor Kasim Reed said the city could not afford to support the kind of renovations the Braves desired, especially while already funding the construction for Mercedes-Benz Stadium for the National Football League's Atlanta Falcons.